IQSS/dataverse-client-python/readme.md

 ## Dataverse API Client

+**PLEASE NOTE: This library is maintained by the Dataverse community, not IQSS.**

 This is a library for writing Python applications that make use of Dataverse APIs v4.0.
 The intent is to publish the python client on https://pypi.python.org.